“A Song A Week” Challenge: Monthly Recap 9 of 12

 Keith Haring limited-edition Coach Rogue bag

-This was one of my anniversary presents from my partner Matt last year; I had tweeted about it many months earlier and I guess they made a note of that!
+This was one of my anniversary presents from my partner mb last year; I had tweeted about it many months earlier and I guess they made a note of that!
 The entire collaboration collection between Coach and Keith Haring was very up my alley – lots of pinks and blues, graphical hearts, and sequins – but this piece, in particular, really called to me.
-“You needed to own it,” Matt told me later.
+“You needed to own it,” mb told me later.

 This bag is made of ultra-supple blue leather, and is roomy enough for the books and journals I like to cart around with me (though tragically, not my laptop).
 It has a paler blue heart on the outside, made of – get this – leather sequins.
 The entire thing is so thoughtfully constructed, and it’s one of the most unique pieces I own.
 I look forward to carrying it for many years to come!